 Polls show a majority of Catalans are in favour of a referendum but they are almost evenly divided on independence.

 Spanish Prime Minister Mariano Rajoy fiercely opposes independence and has said he will do everything possible to prevent it.

 Scottish voters opted to remain in the United Kingdom after British Prime Minister David Cameron promised to hand over more powers, including rights to tax.

-Catalonia's possible independence poses a similar problem for NATO, with Spain an important and strategically located member of the US-led military alliance.
+The prospect of Catalonia’s independence poses a similar problem for NATO, with Spain an important and strategically located member of the US-led military alliance.

 A NATO official told AFP: “A territory that breaks away from a NATO member state would not be able to stay automatically as a member of the alliance.”

 “It would have to follow the existing procedures in case it wants to apply for NATO membership.”